gecko0307/dagon/doc/Material.md

 # Material
 Material in Dagon is a description of entity's surface properties.
 Dagon implements physically based rendering (PBR) and follows roughness/metallic workflow for materials.

+## PBR
+PBR a combination of rendering techniques that bring real-time graphics closer to real world by following laws of optics.
+PBR operates on a unified set of inputs that are completely independent from lighting, so PBR materials look consistent in any environment and are usually portable between different graphics software and game engines.

+## Properties
 Materials in Dagon are heterogeneous, meaning that their properties (`MaterialInput` structs) have dynamic typing and can handle both numeric values and textures.

-`diffuse` - diffuse color (albedo), `Color4f` or `Texture`.
+`diffuse` - color of a surface.
+This is also called albedo or base color.
+You can assign `Color4f` or `Texture` to it.
 The alpha channel defines surface transparency if `blending` property is set to `Transparent`.

 `transparency` - transparency multiplier for diffuse color, `float`.

+`roughness` - roughness of a surface, a number between 0.0 and 1.0.
+This affects blurriness of specular reflection.
+Materials like metal, shiny plastic or polished wood have low roughness, and materials like raw stone, concrete or cloth have high roughness.
+You can assign `float` or `Texture` to it (though only R channel of a texture will be used).

+`metallic` - metallicity of a surface, a number between 0.0 and 1.0.
+This affects color of specular reflection: for metals (conductors) incoming light color is modulated by surface color, and for other materials (dielectrics) it isn't, so, for example, a red chrome covered christmas ball looks different from red plastic ball.
+You can assign `float` or `Texture` to it (though only R channel of a texture will be used).

 `emission` - self-illumination color, `Color4f` of `Texture`.

 `energy` - self-illumination brightness, `float`.

-`roughness` - roughness of a surface, `float` or `Texture`.
-For color textures, only R channel will be used.

-`metallic` - metallicity of a surface, `float` or `Texture`.
-For color textures, only R channel will be used.

 `normal` - per-pixel normal of a surface in tangent space, `Vector3f` or `Texture`.